 CONSULTATION CARRIED OUT AND OUTCOME OF CONSULTATION

 On 8 January 2020, a letter was sent to all licensed Private Hire and Hackney Carriage drivers and Operators currently licensed with the authority, advising them of the period of consultation and telling them how to access a copy of the proposed changes and make comments.
-The consultation documents were also uploaded onto our website for consideration and comment..
+The consultation documents were also uploaded onto our website for consideration and comment.

 The 6-week period of consultation closed on 24th February 2020.